codeface-io/SwiftObserver/readme.md

     }
     ~~~

-* Of course, if you'd wanna acces the latest message, backup the messenger with a variable:
+* Of course, if you'd wanna acces the latest message, just backup the messenger with a variable:

     ~~~swift
     let currentMessage = Var<String>()